TranscryptOrg/Transcrypt/README.rst

 Status
 ======

-Transcrypt is still incomplete.
+ALL THE PLANNED FEATURES ARE NOW AVAILABLE.
+Those were: functions incl. lambda's, classes, multiple inheritance, dynamic typing, tuples, lists incl. comprehensions, dicts, sets, modules.
+But there's a lot more (see docs).
+What's mainly missing are some handy members of the string, list, dict and set classes.
+Also the interoperability with JavaScript has to be tested.
 If you need something now, use PyJs, Py2Js, RapydScript, Brython, Flexx, PyPyJs or any similar excellent projects.
-However the development of Transcrypt is going much faster than anticipated.
+However the development of Transcrypt is has gone faster than anticipated.
 Automated back-to-back regression testing with CPython has proven of key value.
 If new features are added, establishing that nothing has fallen over is a matter of seconds.

 What's new
 ==========

+- __pragma__ ('kwargs') and __pragma__ ('nokwargs') added + -kwargs command line argument
+- \*\*kwargs bug fixed
+- \*args, \*\*kwargs, default values both def time and call time completed + testcase + docs
-- Args, kwargs, default values a la Python 3.5, partially finished + testcase + docs
+- \*args, \*\*kwargs, default values a la Python 3.5, partially finished + testcase + docs
 - Lambda functions + testcase + docs
 - Conditional expressions finished + testcase + docs
 - Minification added using Google's closure compiler, included in distro and run automatically